jseow5177/Todolist-Web-App/README.md

 <li> Deploy web app on Heroku.</li>
 </ul>

-You can have a look at the web app <a href="https://aqueous-badlands-59180.herokuapp.com/">here</a>.
+You can have a look at the web app <a target="_blank" href="https://aqueous-badlands-59180.herokuapp.com/">here</a>.
 Cheers!